hunter-teacher-cert/summer-2020-topics-project-genetic-algorithms-huan/README.md

 # Instructions

 ## Context
 These lessons were designed specifically for a biology-centric classroom that is supplemented with CS principles in a middle school setting.
 Therefore, its lofty goal is to simultaneously elevate understanding of biological evolution and computer science through comparison and contrast between biological phenomena and its analogues.
 That said, even if this kind of lesson doesn't fit your classroom, the resources posted for learning about genetic algorithms, especially the first 2, should give you a good foundation for designing your own lessons.

+The timeline of the eventual lessons would stretch across units, with the chromosome analogue being introduced before December in conjunction with the heredity unit, and the rest of the genetic algorithm presented 2 units later (around February) when teaching about evolution.

 With regards to the language chosen, never did I think I would appreciate Java, but trying to implement a genetic algorithm in Scratch did make me understand how useful object-oriented proramming can be.